ClnViewer/LibWchar2/README.md

 > In the library **LibWchar2** the variable with the type `mbstate_t` is ignored, and even if you do not set this variable, it removes the intermediate states that are stored and prevent the mutual execution of ` input/output` in one thread.
 >
-> Also, work with the orientation of the stream is deleted in the `input/output` functions, its necessity is a very controversial issue, but this also affects the stability of the functions associated with the `input/ output` operations.
+> Also, work with the orientation of the stream is deleted in the `input/output` functions, its necessity is a very controversial issue, but this also affects the stability of the functions associated with the `input/output` operations.

 > In the library **LibWchar2** the problem of types is solved, all functions that work in one way or another with wide characters are reduced to a single type `wchar_t`.